berkayalcin/elasticsearch-example/readme.md

 ## ❤️&nbsp; Community and Contributions

 The elasticsearch-example is a **community-driven open source project**.
-We are committed to a fully transparent development process and **highly appreciate any contributions**.
+I'm committed to a fully transparent development process and **highly appreciate any contributions**.

 ## 📘&nbsp; License
 The elasticsearch-example released under the under terms of the [MIT License](LICENSE).